 its demise.
 If the Alliance cannot carry out its central Treaty obligation, it

-that the Alliance �as currently constructed it has outlived its usefulness� and
+suggesting that the Alliance �as currently constructed it has outlived its usefulness�

-it�s time for America to consider �leaving this Cold War institution� and starting
+and it�s time for America to consider �leaving this Cold War institution�

-up a new coalition consisting of countries more concerned with the new threats.
+and starting up a new coalition consisting of countries more concerned with the

-The trans-Alliance, the same alliance that saved freedom in two world wars and
+new threats.
+The trans-Alliance, the same alliance that saved freedom in two world

-the cold war, the alliance that seemed organic, is rooted in a profound community
+wars and the cold war, the alliance that seemed organic, is rooted in a profound

-of values and a half-millennium of common civilizational development, could end
+community of values and a half-millennium of common civilizational development,

 Or, if you read the �NATO Handbook� in all of its dozens of editions, you�d think the same thing.
 You�d read that the Alliance cannot act without consensus.
 It has no supranational element or personality of its own.
 It is simply a tool of the governments.
 Every country has equal rights in the Council and all decisions are taken by consensus.